What if every bite you put in your mouth gave your body something that would make you stronger and healthier?

 3. Pesticides are the most evil of all.

 If you think organic produce is an unnecessary extra expense, think again.
 The scary truth is, that the pesticides and herbicides used on today’s conventionally grown produce are horrifying.
 And the really scary part is, we don’t know how these cocktails of chemicals are going to behave in our bodies.

 Many of those chemicals are messing up your hormones leading to a whole host of health threats, including breast and prostate cancers.
 And while organic food is not a cure-all for cancer by any means, eating as organically as you can lowers your risk as long as you have a healthy lifestyle, too like exercising, sleeping well, lowering your stress levels, not smoking, and eating a lot of veggies.

 Plus, studies show that organic produce actually includes more nutrients and antioxidants than its non-organic counterparts.

 There you have it: 3 things.
 Three major changes: Avoid gluten-containing grains, avoid sugar, and avoid chemicals.
 What if you started to eat like your life depended on it?

 PS–Speaking of major changes, you should hear what Diana said about our 30-Day Paleo Challenge:

 “It has helped me most definitely!
-When I stay on plan, I have more energy, fewer seasonal allergy and sinus problems, and hardly any joint and muscle aches, and I used to have a LOT.
+When I stay on plan, I have more energy, fewer seasonal allergies and sinus problems, and hardly any joint and muscle aches, and I used to have a LOT.
 I’ve also experienced better sleep, weight loss, and a real change for the better in my blood work.
 I think you’ll really like it, and all the support you’ll receive here.”